rOpenGov/eurostat/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added Eurostat data URL in DESCRIPTION file

-* Starting to use Authors@R format in DESCRIPTION
+* Fixed the vignette problem in a more stable way